-He hails from Onicha-Ukwu in Aniocha North Local Government Area of Delta State, South South Nigeria.
+He hails from Onicha-Ukwu in Aniocha North Local Government Area of Delta State, South-South Nigeria.

-He isn’t the only the offspring of the presumably proud Mr. Dominic, for out of the five products of his loins, two are eminent.
+He isn’t the only offspring of the presumably proud Mr. Dominic, for out of the five products of his loins, two are eminent.

-Although a pinched information is available about his primary education, his stint at the Ambrose Ali University, Ekpoma is no longer news as he bagged a degree in Economics from the former Bendel State University.
+Although pinched information is available about his primary education, his stint at the Ambrose Ali University, Ekpoma is no longer news as he bagged a degree in Economics from the former Bendel State University.

-From what started as a basic fulfillment of the mandatory one year youth service scheme demanded of every Nigerian graduate, Elumelu rose up the ladder in the banking sector to the big shot he is today.
+From what started as a basic fulfillment of the mandatory one-year youth service scheme demanded of every Nigerian graduate, Elumelu rose up the ladder in the banking sector to the big shot he is today.

-While serving as a corps member in Union Bank early 1985, it would have seemed starry-eyed of him to have led a groundbreaking merger in the banking industry, well, that was actually the case.
+While serving as a corps member in Union Bank in early 1985, it would have seemed starry-eyed of him to have led a groundbreaking merger in the banking industry, well, that was actually the case.

 Elumelu, years after serving his country, spearheaded a renaissance in the banking world that led to the acquisition of the United Bank for Africa (UBA) in 2005.

 After being handed the leadership baton of UBA, he championed the intercontinental relevance of the bank, delocalizing it from a primitive Nigerian bank to one of the leading banks at the African regional level.